MTBenton/senior-project/README.md

-# senior-project
+# iOS Statistics Application

-This is for senior project research
+This is for iOS project research

 Statistics application:

+"Designing and Implementing an iOS Mobile Application for Improving Statistical Literacy in Adults"